LatentLin2512/LatentLin2512.github.io/about.markdown

 I am currently exploring my academic interests.
 At this stage, I am particularly curious about **embodied intelligence**, with a focus on **Vision–Language Models (VLMs)** and **Vision–Language–Action (VLA) models**.

 In addition to my technical interests, I am also passionate about **science communication and content creation**, especially in making complex scientific ideas accessible to a broader audience.
-I was also an **Olympiad in Informatics (OI) participant** during high school — though I always lost in the competitions.😅
+I was also an **Olympiad in Informatics (OI) participant** for many years during high school — though I always lost in the competitions.😅

 - **Name**: 林文隽 (Wenjuan Lin)